splorp/kirby-paperback-export/readme.md

 ## Installation

-After installing the plugin using one of the methods listed below, visiting `yoursite.com/export/paperback` should automatically download a text file without any additional configuration.
+After installing the plugin using one of the methods below, visiting `yoursite.com/export/paperback` should automatically download a text file without any additional configuration.

 ### Download